hshah42/weather_app/README.md

 To run the website on the local machine, follow the following commands:

+1. Change the api key in app.properties
-1. npm install
+2. npm install
-2. npm start
+3. npm start

 The website is also live at http://34.73.204.225:3000.